 Antonio Freitas, Associate Professor; Ph.D., Yale, 2002.
 Social cognition, motivation, self-regulation.

 Johanna Jarcho, Assistant Professor; Ph.D., UCLA, 2008.
 Neural mechanisms of social rejection, risk factors for social anxiety, eye-tracking and facial expressoin-based decoding of psychopathology, predictors and consequences of peer victimization and aggression.

-Sheri Levy, Associate Professor; Ph.D., Columbia, 1998.
+Sheri Levy, Professor; Ph.D., Columbia, 1998.
 Development, maintenance, and reduction of prejudice among adults and children; social cognition and prosocial behavior.